goodkarma-xx/gk-api/README.md

 We're excited to announce v1 of the [Good Karma API](http://goodkarmaapp.com).
 With only a few HTTP calls, you can let your customers, users, or visitors to your site give to nonprofits of their choice.
 It's a great way to align your brand with the interests of your users.

+If you are interested in trying it out, please contact us [here] (mailto:api@thegoodkarma.co) and we will hook you up wuth api key.

 Making a request
 -----------------

 All URLs start with `https://goodkarmaapp.com/api/v1/`

 It is a REST-style API that uses JSON for serialization and header based authentication.
-At this point all requests require authorization.
+At this point all requests require authorizationi and all of your api activities are scoped to your organization/api key.

 Authentication
 ---------------